pwintz/sharc/README.md

 ### Interactive Docker Container
 When you open an interactive container, your current terminal changes to be inside the container where you can run commands and explore the container's file system.
-Changes to the container's files will persit throughout the life of the container, but are not automatically saved on the host file system and will be lost if the container is deleted.
+Changes to the container's files will persist throughout the life of the container, but are not automatically saved on the host file system and will be lost if the container is deleted.

 To create and start a container in interactive mode from the image `sharc:my_tag`, run
 ```